 Kestrels (common or european kestrels) stay with us in our flat in a housing estate in the suburb of Brno for a long time.
 Initially they used our balcony only as a shelter and dormitory, but since the fire in 2006, the situation changed.
 Starting with the 2007 season kestrels are nesting here.
 History of nesting can be found here.
 Photo and video archive here.

 Mice (primarily common vole) penetrated this site as the basic ingredient of the kestrels diet.
-Since 2009 also a house (lab) mouse (currently alredy the sixth one) lives with us and fulfills the challenging task of a kestrel mascot.
+Since 2009 also a house (lab) mouse (currently alredy the seventh one) lives with us and fulfills the challenging task of a kestrel mascot.
 The history of these mice mascots (in Czech) can be foud here.

 Swits (common swifts) are the closest neighbors of „our“ kestrels and since 2017 they use the new nestboxes attached high on the wall above our windows.